 The Division of Quality Improvement and Performance Management offers a semi-annual provider training.
 The purpose of provider training is to communicate and update providers on relevant topics which may include: changes in regulations; hot topics; new initiatives; compliance and quality related topics and to help clarify expectations regarding current practices in the field.
 The target audience is agency executives, appropriate key staff, and Quality Management personnel.
 These classes can be located and registered for through the Statewide Learning Management System (SLMS).
 Those new to the system will first need to create an account.
 Comprehensive step-by-step instructions on using the system and creating an account can be found on our SLMS page.

-Provider profiles and provider performance information is currently under development and is expected to be released in 2019.
 For information regarding which agencies have had enforcement actions, please refer to the links under enforcement remedies below.

 Provider Resource Directory